EuclidProtocol/docs/docs/Basics/virtual-settlement-layer.md

 ## Nibiru Chain

-The Hub and VLS of Euclid will be [Nibiru Chain](https://www.nibiru.fi), as the chain has all of the requirements for a VLS due to its optimized arcitecture.
+The Hub and VSL of Euclid will be [Nibiru Chain](https://www.nibiru.fi), as the chain has all of the requirements for a VSL due to its optimized arcitecture.

 1. **Tendermint Core:** Nibiru utilizes [Tendermint Core](https://tendermint.com/core/) as its consensus engine that ensures a decentralized state machine with instant finality.